Elements of Love

 Memories reduced to silt were piled into corners of the home.
 I scraped up what was left of her books and toys and gently placed them into a small box.
 It was months later when I found the courage to set them into the sea.
 My fishing boat at the ready, it was with a heavy heart that I sailed along the Thames, the final journey for the little things that had afforded her so much bliss.
 The ocean waters lapped up those remains, while I was left with only the memory of another day.

 It was a day when the snow settled in soft lace over her coffin, making it seem even more perfect in its simplicity.
 Then, I backed the flaxen pony between the shafts and buckled her harness, black ribbons in her mane and tail.
 And as I drove the cart snowflakes melted on my face and mingled with my tears.
 I watched as she was laid to rest in the soft earth; her home now, for all of eternity.
 It was then I decided to scatter her ashen playthings into the sea.
 Standing by the grave I could see her waving to me from her fairy castle.
 And I knew I would think of her always with every ebb and flow of my breath, every dream I had, and how I would forever love her with every fibre of my being.

 Years later flowers laid claim to her grave, along with the bees and the birds.
 My own child gambols through the graveyard and I call to her.
 She has the same laugh as my beloved sister and those same laughing eyes.
 If there is life beyond death, perhaps I can claim to behold it now as I watch her grow.
-And with time I endeavour to teach her the power of joy and hope, forgiveness and sacrifice, and to open her heart to love.
+And with time I endeavour to teach her of real joy and hope, of forgiveness and sacrifice, and to open her heart to the endless power of love.